LanceMcCarthy/GoldenClouds/index.md

 ## Property Boundary

-The property lines have a boundary marked by a wired fence. _Please stay within these bounds for your safety and security_.
+The property lines have a boundary marked by a wired fence, _please stay within these bounds for your safety and security_.
 For example, the lot down the hill has domesticated animals (cows), please do not climb over the fence to take photos as this is very dangerous and very steep.

 #### Pets

-If you have pets with you, we strongly recommend initially putting them on a leach while out in the backyard for a few reasons:
+If you have pets with you, we strongly recommend initially having them on a leach while out in the backyard for a few reasons:

 * The fences will not keep an untrained or determined dog inside the property.
 * The neighbor on the left has an old yellow Golden Retriever dog.
-It is a timid animal and stays away from people.
-Though, if the house has been empty for a while and someone new arrives, he'll bark from his yard complaining that "you're on his mountain".
+    * It is a timid and stays away from people.
+    * If the house has been empty for a while and someone new arrives, he'll bark from his yard complaining that "you're on his mountain".
 Don't worry about this, he gives up after 10 or 15 minutes.
-* Occasionally, 2 or 3 of the neighborhood miniature dogs go on a field trip together and go hiking through everyone's yards on the street.
-They typically pass through in a couple minutes.
-Although they're friendly, I don't bother with them and let them pass through (these are the little guys who like to lay in the middle of the street).
+* Occasionally, 2 or 3 of the neighborhood miniature dogs go on a field trip together and go hiking through everyone's yards on the street (these are the same little guys who lay in the middle of the road)
+    * They pass through in a couple minutes.
+    * Although they appear to be friendly, do not engage and just ignore them.

 Since we don't know how your pet behaves, we cannot assume responsiblility for their actions.
 So, we urge a bit of caution and play it safe at first.